SINTEF-agentlab/Draugr.jl/README.md

 Main design considerations:

 - Use KernelAbstractions.jl for portable GPU support across vendors.
+- Solution of "tough" scalar problems with high variation in coefficients in a shared memory environment.
 - Allow fast resetup (reuse of the AMG hierarchy when coefficients change but sparsity does not) by recomputing Galerkin products and smoothers.
 - Support both CSC and CSR input formats (with internal conversion as needed), but rely on CSR internally.
 You should use a CSR format for best performance and to avoid copies.
 - Provide a flexible configuration system to enable a wide range of AMG variants (coarsening, interpolation, smoothers, etc.) while maintaining good defaults for typical use cases.
 - Provide a C-callable interface for use from other languages.

+If you want to test the capabilities of this code, we encourage you to report your findings.
+For human-written AMG solvers in Julia, you can have a look at some of the alternatives: [HYPRE](https://github.com/fredrikekre/HYPRE.jl), [AlgebraicMultigrid.jl](https://github.com/JuliaLinearAlgebra/AlgebraicMultigrid.jl), [AMGCLWrap.jl](https://github.com/j-fu/AMGCLWrap.jl).

 ## Installation